ncbi/vadr/documentation/output-formats.md

 # Creating model info file                                     ... done. [    0.0 seconds]
 ```

-The summary section <a name=log-summary> is optional in that
+The summary section <a name=log-summary></a> is optional.
 `v-annotate.pl` log files will have a summary section, but
-`v-build.pl` output files do not. `v-annotate.pl` log files include
+`v-build.pl` output files do not.
+In this section, `v-annotate.pl` log
-information on the number of sequences classified to each model (this
+files include information on the number of sequences classified to
-is identical to the information output to the `.mdl`(#mdlformat)
+each model (this is identical to the information output to the
-output file) and the number of each type of reported alert (this is
+`.mdl`(#mdlformat) output file) and the number of each type of
-identical to the information output to the `.alc`(#alcformat) output
+reported alert (this is identical to the information output to the
-file).
-For example:
+`.alc`(#alcformat) output file).
+An example of this section from the
+command `v-annotate.pl $VADRSCRIPTSDIR/testfiles/noro.9.fa va-noro9`
+is:

 ```
 # Summary of classified sequences: